Squarespace vs Shopify: Which Website Builder Is Right for Your Business?

 3. Is Squarespace or Shopify better for SEO?

 Shopify has more advanced SEO tools and integrations, but both platforms are SEO-friendly with proper setup.
+For a detailed look at their SEO capabilities, see a comprehensive Squarespace comparison with Shopify to understand which platform better fits your needs.

 4. Can I hire a professional to build my site on either platform?